commercionetwork/commercionetwork/docs/nodes/validator-node-installation-mainnet.md

 # Becoming a validor in the Mainnet

-To becoming a validator in the Mainnet is quite different against mainnet
+To becoming a validator in the Mainnet is quite different against testnet